 The SON’s Biobehavioral Research Laboratory (BbRL) specializes in population-based research focused on studying the biological, behavioral, and environmental pathways that affect health and wellness.
-The BbRL supports research in health disparities, aging, chronic disease, and environmental health in the School of Nursing.
+The BbRL supports research in health disparities, aging, chronic disease, and environmental health in the College of Nursing.

 BbRL’s Mission Statement

 - To enhance the health and wellbeing of vulnerable communities by increasing and leveraging our understanding of the underlying mechanisms that connect our biology, behavior, and environment